DavidCarMor/EWB/Tutorials/README.md

 ![Step2](https://github.com/user-attachments/assets/29048e14-0401-4de9-b25e-21993e9f0afa)

 1.3.
 As mentioned in the background, the model requires air temperature, relative humidity, rainfall and fog, and shortwave radiation as forcing variables.
 We will create ideal forcing data using the function [winput](https://github.com/DavidCarMor/EWB/tree/main/Scripts/winput.m).
 Nevertheless, the user is encouraged to test the model using its own forcing data as a MATLAB table with the following variables:<br />
-    - Date: Variable storing date time information in the 'yyyy-MM-dd hh:mm:ss' format,<br />
+    - Date: Variable storing date time information in 'yyyy-MM-dd hh:mm:ss' format,<br />
     - Ta_K: Air temperature in Kelvin degrees,<br />
     - RH: Relative humidity of the air in unit fraction,<br />
     - RF_mm: Rainfall rate in millimeters,<br />